aceofgreens/aceofgreens.github.io/_posts/2022-07-08-structure_and_interpretation_of_computer_programs.md

             return y
     return get
 ```
 The code above uses an inner procedure to create the pair type.
-Similarly, one can use nested pairs where the second element points to another pair, to represent sequences - any compound data type supporting length and item selection functionality.
+Similarly, one can use nested pairs where the second element points to another pair.
+It is precisely this closure property, pairs of pointers being able to point to other pairs of pointers, which allows us to use pairs as building blocks in other compound data structures such as sequences - any compound data type supporting length and item selection functionality.

 Working with sequences is one of the most common cases exhibiting *conventional interfaces* - a design principle encouraging data formats shared across many modular components, which can be combined, composed, or otherwise mixed, in a succinct and natural way.
 For example, if we are working with sequences, a common interface for many of our functions might be that they take in a sequence and output a sequence.
 Since this format is shared among the various functions, they can be composed arbitrarily, much like in a pipeline.
 This is the main idea behind the `map`/`filter`/`reduce` higher-order procedures - starting with a sequence, we can apply various selection and transformation operations to process the lists.